littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

-v? (?/?/?) - Building Effect Reqs
+v6.0.2 (5/11/24) - Building Effect Reqs
--Several building types had no way of handling being owned by an empire without the originating civic, which now do.
+-Several building types had no way of handling being owned by an empire without the originating civic.
+Now they do.
 --Hall of Honor/Valor: Jobs only provided if owner has Chivalry.
 --Synaptic buildings: Without Planetmind Creativity, only boosts soc research.